ukparliament/sprintnotes.outputs/13/index.md

 ## What we've learned

 We have ended the beta phase of research briefings, but we're not actually finished.
 Before we could get our pages on beta there are a few steps that need to be done.
 The domain model is getting there, but there still needs to be a logical ontology, a physical ontology and a lot of work extracting and transforming data from source systems into the data service.
-The people we need have been busy creating the amazing new [statutory instrument service](https://beta.parliament.uk/statutory-instruments), but we'll get our bit done soon.
+The people we need have been busy working on the amazing new [statutory instrument service](https://beta.parliament.uk/statutory-instruments), but we'll get our bit done soon.

 Until the work is done, we're going to focus our team's efforts elsewhere - on content modelling and committee reports.
 We'll support any work that does happen on research briefings but it would be a poor use of our time to continue working on something that is essentially in limbo.